Resurrecting the Dead

 As in the United States, the 1920s in Japan rolled in with the moxie to challenge convention.
 The political structure shifted, and the country experimented with democratic systems for the first time.
 But in 1923, Japan's political climate became second to the trauma that rippled through the country.
 The Great Kanto Earthquake leveled nearly 45 percent of Tokyo, and what was left of the traditional, wooden architecture went up in flames.
 The disaster claimed the lives of nearly 100,000 people and left two million more homeless.

 The event shook Japan.
 Many artists and scholars, including Mavo, took up a practice of social conscience within their political agendas and manifestos.
 What began as a five-man group grew into a network of artists, writers, philosophers, dancers, and activists that frequented and exchanged ideas at the cultural foreground of the café.
 For Kara Jefts, when researching the artist group from such a considerable historical and cultural distance, the idea of re-creating this kind of environment of social and artistic dialogue drove her interest in a project to restage the photograph Dance of Death.
-She began building the framework for how to create such an environment in a course developed by James Elkins titled Experimental Writing on Art.
+She began building the framework for out how to create such an environment in a course developed by James Elkins titled Experimental Writing on Art.

 The re-enactment event was hosted at the Ballroom Projects in March 2015.
 Two hours were dedicated to the café, and traditional Japanese dishes were made for (and by) guests.
 Following the group meal, Jefts gave a presentation to situate Mavo artists into the context of 1920s Tokyo.
 All participants were then invited to reperform the photograph with props, costumes, and makeup.